 As someone who loves to travel, Jeff has always been quite the adventurer.
 Although he has made many trips overseas, his travels closer to home have taken him whale watching off the coast of Nova Scotia and even glacier ice trekking in Jasper, Alberta.

-Born and raised in Toronto, Jeffrey received his Bachelor’s degree from York University, where he was a member of the Dean’s Honour Roll.
+Born and raised in Toronto, Jeff received his Bachelor’s degree from York University, where he was a member of the Dean’s Honour Roll.
 Jeffrey moved out West and lived in Edmonton, Alberta where he attended law school at the University of Alberta and attained his Juris Doctor degree from the University of Alberta.
-Jeffrey was called to the Ontario Bar in 2001 and is a member of the Law Society of Ontario.
+Jeff was called to the Ontario Bar in 2001 and is a member of the Law Society of Ontario.